lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

     1. CNF configuration schemas have to follow the standards that shall be aligned among CSPs and vendors.

 1. **Dependencies.** The CNFs shall be completely independent from underlying infrastructure platforms.
-    1. Alternatively it shall equally support all the mainstream available hardware.
+    1. Alternatively it shall equally support all the mainstream available x86/amd64 compute hardware with single socket servers as golden standard.
     1. Local validation, not product policy, shall give an answer if CNF can run as expected on particular hardware or not.
     1. In case of hard technical dependencies, the vendor of such CNF shall timely pre-validate its CNF against all new releases of hardware-related software (e.g. drivers, firmware) and proactively adapt the CNF to avoid the negative impact of dependency in